You had surgery to remove part or all of your thyroid gland. This operation is called thyroidectomy.

 You may not need hormone replacement if only part of your thyroid was removed.

-See your doctor for regular blood tests and to go over your symptoms.
-Your doctor will change the dosage of your hormone medicine based on your blood tests and symptoms.
+See your health care provider for regular blood tests and to go over your symptoms.
+Your provider may change the dosage of your hormone medicine based on your blood tests and symptoms.

 You may not start thyroid hormone replacement right away, especially if you had thyroid cancer.

 You will probably see your surgeon in about 2 weeks after surgery.
 If you have stitches or a drain, your surgeon will remove them.

 You may need long-term care from an endocrinologist.
 This is a doctor who treats problems with glands and hormones.

 When to Call the Doctor